plausible/docs/docs/top-referrers.md

 <img alt="Custom goal conversion rate" src={useBaseUrl('img/custom-goal-conversion-rate.png')} />

-Due to Plausible’s privacy-first approach without using cookies or long-term identifiers conversion attribution relies on last-click attribution.
-This means the referral source of the visit leading to the purchase is credited for the conversion.
+Due to Plausible’s privacy-first approach, which avoids using cookies or long-term identifiers, conversion attribution relies on last-click attribution.
+This means the referral source of the visit that leads to the purchase is credited for the conversion.

 ## How to reduce the volume of dark traffic